 - North Carolina – Duke University’s Rhine Research Center has been “an Institute for the Study of Consciousness,” and has offered many psi-related courses, workshops, and seminars.

 - At one time, the International Society of Life Information Science (ISLIS) offered academic symposia and parapsychology research opportunities.
 As of early 2016, ISLIS seems to be offline.

 - Amsterdam – The Psychology department at the University of Amsterdam has — in the past — offered courses in paranormal studies.
 In July 2006, parapsychology courses were not featured at their website, which is in Dutch.
 With further research, you may find their courses, or they may feature them later.
 (Also see the nearby University of Utrecht courses, below.)

-- Utrecht – Professor Dick J. Bierman at the University of Utrecht (UU) has offered an Internet-based introduction to parapsychology.
-The University (on-campus) may also offer courses in related fields.
+- Utrecht – Professor Dick J. Bierman at the University of Utrecht (UU) offered an Internet-based introduction to parapsychology.
+(As of late 2016, his name wasn’t at the UU site.
+However, the University (on-campus) may offer courses — formal or as “clubs” — in related fields.

 More parapsychology study links

 - Cognitive Sciences Laboratory – government-funded STAR GATE research, etc.

 - In France, see the Institut Metapsychique International.

 - The Institute of Noetic Sciences (No. California) was started by astronaut Edgar Mitchell and fellow scientists.